Delta3-Studio/Backdash/docfx/docs/developer_guide.md

 starts and every time the **game state** finishes advancing by one frame.

 Just call [`BeginFrame`](https://delta3-studio.github.io/Backdash/api/Backdash.INetcodeSession-1.html#Backdash_INetcodeSession_1_BeginFrame)
-method on session at the beginning of each frame and [`AdvanceFrame`](https://delta3-studio.github.io/Backdash/api/Backdash.INetcodeSession-1.html#Backdash_INetcodeSession_1_AdvanceFrame) after you've finished one frame **but before you've started the next**.
+method in the session at the beginning of each frame and [`AdvanceFrame`](https://delta3-studio.github.io/Backdash/api/Backdash.INetcodeSession-1.html#Backdash_INetcodeSession_1_AdvanceFrame) after you've finished one frame **but before you've started the next**.